Gorbagana-Labs/gorbagana/docs/src/operations/best-practices/monitoring.md

 export TELEGRAM_BOT_TOKEN=<HTTP API Token>
 ```

-Next, you need the chat id for your group so that `solana-watcher` knows where to send the message.
+Next, you need the chat id for your group so that `gorbagana-watcher` knows where to send the message.
 First, send a message to your bot in the chat group that you created.
 Something like `@newvalidatorbot hello`.

 Next, in your browser, go to `https://api.telegram.org/bot<HTTP API Token>/getUpdates`.
 Make sure to replace `<HTTP API TOKEN>` with your API token that you got in the _@BotFather_ message.
 Also make sure that you include the word `bot` in the URL before the API token.
 Make the request in the browser.